aeczuniga/aeczuniga.github.io/subpage_1/index.md

 2. Clone respository on computer using VSCode into a web-based folder like a personal OneDrive

-3. Download the [minimal-master] folder as a zip folder, open, and copy all contents into the repository on the computer
+3. Download the [**minimal-master theme folder from GitHub**](https://github.com/pages-themes/minimal) folder as a zip folder, open, and copy all contents into the repository on the computer

-4. Compy index.me, _config.yml files into main branch, out of the name folder
+4. Compy `index.me`, `_config.yml` files into main branch, out of the name folder

 5. select and export a photo as a headshot into the main branch

-6. utilize README.md file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)
+6. utilize `README.md` file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)

 7. create content for index.md file to deply on static site